vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

 ## Explore the codebase

-Open the code in IntelliJ and take a look around.
-Make sure that Java 11 is set as the Gradle JVM and the Project SDK (File -> Project Structure).
+Open the code in your IDE and take a look around.
+Make sure that the project is set up to use Java 11.

 Pay special attention to the new directory structure of your codebase.